curbengh/curbengh.github.io/source/_posts/i2p-eepsite-nixos.md

 - censorship
 ---

-In this segment, I show you how I set up I2P Eepsite service that reverse proxy to curben.netlify.com.
+In this segment, I show you how I set up I2P Eepsite service that reverse proxy to curben.netlify.app.
 This website can be accessed using this [B32 address](http://ggucqf2jmtfxcw7us5sts3x7u2qljseocfzlhzebfpihkyvhcqfa.b32.i2p) or [mdleom.i2p](http://mdleom.i2p/)

 This post is Part 5 of a series of articles that show you how I set up Caddy, Tor hidden service and I2P Eepsite on NixOS: